+11.2.1.2 Non-text content (closed functionality)

+Where ICT is non-web software that provides a user interface which is closed to assistive technologies for screen reading, it shall meet requirement 5.1.3.6 (Speech output for non-text content).

-11.2.1.2 Audio-only and video-only (pre-recorded)
+11.2.2 Audio-only and video-only (pre-recorded)

+11.2.2.1 Audio-only and video-only (pre-recorded – open functionality) (SC 1.2.1)

 Where ICT is non-web software that provides a user interface and that supports access to assistive technologies for screen reading and where pre-recorded auditory information is not needed to enable the use of closed functions of ICT, it shall satisfy the success criterion in Table 11.2.